 (This review was written by Anna B. Gilmore, PhD, MSc, Professor of Public Health and Director, Tobacco Control Research Group at the University of Bath.
 It has been submitted online at Qeios.)

-(Bath, United Kingdom, April 27, 2020) – There are several concerns with the Miyara et al. study, some of which have been identified by those submitting peer reviews online (available alongside the paper).
+(Bath, United Kingdom, April 27, 2020) – There are several concerns with the Miyara et al. French study linking nicotine to positive COVID-19 outcomes, some of which have been identified by those submitting peer reviews online (available alongside the paper).

 If one wants to understand the risk of smokers/non-smokers acquiring disease, there are more appropriate study designs to use.
 These may, understandably, have been difficult to use at this time.
 Nevertheless, to draw such firm conclusions which differ substantially from the other emerging literature based on the weak evidence of this one study without consideration of the following limitations seems inappropriate.